 - Present a list of options to the user to choose from.

 - Selective home realm discovery — Limit the identity providers that are used for a specific service provider.
-This can be useful in situations where there are multiple federated identity providers that you trust, but have service providers that will only be used and access by users in a specific subset of identity provider.
+This can be useful in situations where there are multiple federated identity providers that you trust, but have service providers that will only be used and accessed by users in a specific subset of identity providers.

 - Use HTTP query parameters added by the service provider.

 - Use the IP address of the user’s device.
-For example, intranet users must login using local accounts in AD, whereas Internet users must login from upstream identity provider with multi-factor authentication for additional security.
+For example, intranet users must login using local accounts in an Active Directory (AD), whereas internet users must login from upstream identity providers with multi-factor authentication for additional security.

 - Use headers added via an intercepting proxy server.

-- The federated identity provider can itself be a federation provider who will in-turn federate with other identity providers.
-In those kind of situations prompting the user to provide information for HRD at each intermediary federation provider, could be considered poor user experience.
-Therefore in those situations, it may be required to collect all possible information from the user upfront to be routed to the correct resident identity provider.
+- The federated identity provider can itself be a federation provider who in turn federates with other identity providers.
+In such situations, prompting the user to provide information for HRD at each intermediary federation provider, could be considered poor user experience.
+Therefore, it may be required to collect all possible information from the user upfront to be routed to the correct resident identity provider.

 Supporting IAM Transitions

 This article focuses on federated identity management and its usage.
-There are many identity federation protocols such as SAML2 Web SSO, OpenID Connect, WS-Trust, WS-Federation, etc. Although we haven’t looked at any of the specific protocols used to implement federated identity management, the concepts what we discussed remain intact for any protocol that you may choose to implement with.
+There are many identity federation protocols such as Security Assertion Markup Language (SAML2) Web SSO, OpenID Connect, WS-Trust, WS-Federation, etc. Although we haven't looked at any of the specific protocols used to implement federated identity management, the concepts that we discussed remain intact for any protocol that you may choose to implement it with.

 WSO2 Identity Server is an open source IAM product distributed under the Apache 2.0 license.
 It possesses a powerful identity management and identity federation framework, which gives it the ability to play any role of an identity broker, as described in this article, in a federated identity management system.